TIBCOSoftware/snappydata/docs/howto.md

 You can execute select queries on column table, join the column table with other tables and append data to it.

 <a id="howto-collacatedJoin"></a>
-### How to do collacated join
+### How to perform a Collocated Join

-When two tables are partitioned on columns and colocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData server.
-Colocating the data of two tables based on a partitioning column's value is a best practice if you will frequently perform queries on those tables that join on that column.
-When colocated tables are joined on the partitioning columns, the join happens locally on the node where data is present without the need of shuffling the data.
+When two tables are partitioned on columns and collocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData server.
+Colocating the data of two tables based on a partitioning column's value is a best practice if you frequently perform queries on those tables that join on that column.

-**Code Example:**
+When collocated tables are joined on the partitioning columns, the join happens locally on the node where data is present without the need of shuffling the data.

+**Code Example: ORDERS table is collocated with CUSTOMER table**

-A partitioned table can be colocated with another partitioned table by using "COLOCATE_WITH" with atrribute in the table options.
-For example, in the code snippet below ORDERS table is colocated with CUSTOMER table.
+A partitioned table can be collocated with another partitioned table by using "COLOCATE_WITH" with atrribute in the table options.
+For example, in the code snippet below ORDERS table is collocated with CUSTOMER table.
 The complete source for this example can be found in file [CollocatedJoinExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CollocatedJoinExample.scala)
+**To create Table Customer:**
 ```
     snSession.sql("CREATE TABLE CUSTOMER ( " +
         "C_CUSTKEY     INTEGER NOT NULL," +